jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

   </details>

 #### Sales Team
 * Conduct qualitative research on top customers in terms of total spend who turned out to purchase multiple laptops.
-There might be opportunities from small business customers/resellers.
+There might be opportunities targeting small business customers/resellers.

 ## Caveats (in progress)
 * Profit is missing as a key sales metric in this analysis due to the limitations of the data.
 Profit analysis should be followed.